The Nest

 Are accepted offers binding in New York? shaking hands around a tableNo.
 In New York, accepted real estate offers are not binding.
 First-time buyers frequently put offers on multiple properties simultaneously, and an accepted offer is nothing more than an agreement on terms and pricing.

-Only fully signed contracts matter; until then, buyers and sellers can back out, and they can change their minds or renegotiate the sales price or terms.
-At NestApple, our real estate agents have seen sellers deciding not to sell just before signing a copy of the contract.
+Only fully signed contracts matter; until then, buyers and sellers can back out, change their minds, or renegotiate the sales price or terms.
+At NestApple, our real estate agents have seen sellers decide not to sell just before signing a copy of the contract.

 Remember, an accepted offer is only a handshake based on general terms submitted by the buyer’s agent over email.